mandarini/ac-demo-sb/WARP.md

 ## 🚀 Performance Guidelines

 ### Client Optimization
+- Use `ChangeDetectionStrategy.OnPush` for all components
+- Implement lazy loading for feature routes
 - Debounce realtime subscriptions
 - Batch DOM updates using requestAnimationFrame
 - Lazy load leaderboard data
 - Cache device ID and nickname
+- Use `computed()` for derived values to avoid recalculation
+- Use `NgOptimizedImage` for static images

 ### Server Optimization
 - Index on `cookies.owner` and `cookies.despawn_at`